-WASHINGTON (AP) _ Astronomers using the Hubble Space Telescope says they have seen what may be the first planet found outside our solar system, a discovery one scientist called ``unbelievably exciting.″
+WASHINGTON (AP) _ Astronomers using the Hubble Space Telescope say they have, for the first time, directly seen and photographed a planet outside our solar system, a discovery one scientist called ``unbelievably exciting.″

 Scientists at NASA said the sighting challenges conventional theories about the birth and evolution of planets, and offers new insights into the formation of the solar system.

-``The results don’t directly tell us about the presence of any terrestrial planets like Earth,″ said Susan Terebey of the Extrasolar Research Corporation in Pasadena, Calif., whose team used the Hubble Space Telescope to make the discovery. ``However, we believe gas giants do influence the formation of much smaller rocky planets.″
+``The results don’t directly tell us about the presence of any terrestrial planets like Earth,″ Susan Terebey of the Extrasolar Research Corporation in Pasadena, Calif., whose team used the Hubble Space Telescope to make the discovery, said in a news release. ``However, we believe gas giants do influence the formation of much smaller rocky planets.″

 The object is two to three times the size of Jupiter, the largest planet in the solar system. ``This observation pushes back the clock on planet formation,″ Terebey said. ``This provides valuable new clues to the origin of our solar system.″